mathisbot/opengl-fps/README.md

 <a name="getting-started"></a>

 If you just want to try out the game, simply download the `release.zip` file.
+However, there's currently no way to change the key bindings, and I'm left-handed.

 Otherwise, follow these steps:

 ### Prerequisites
 <a name="prerequisites"></a>

 * C : Any compiler will do.
-I personally used GCC 13.2.0
+I personally used GCC 13.2.0 through [WinLibs][winlibs-url].
 * SDL : Download the development (`devel`) version of SDL2.
-I used the `mingw` version.
+I chose the `mingw` one.
-Inside the archive are the 32- and 64-bit SDL library files.
+Inside the zip file are the 32- and 64-bit SDL library files.
 Choose the one that suits your system.

 ### Installation
 <a name="installation"></a>